AgoraIO/agora_doc_source/en-US/markdown/agora-chat/Develop/Chat Groups/agora_chat_group_fluter.md

 ### Leave a chat group

 Chat group members can call `LeaveGroup` to leave the specified chat group, whereas the chat group owner cannot perform this operation.
-Once a member leaves a chat group, all the other chat group members receive the `ChatGroupEventListener#onMemberExitedFromGroup` callback.
+Once a member leaves a chat group, all the other chat group members receive the `ChatGroupManagerListener#onMemberExitedFromGroup` callback.

 The following code sample shows how to leave a chat group: